 Recent publications include:

 - The Theory of Human Capital Revisited: On the Interaction of General and Specific Investments (with Anke Kessler).
-Economic Journal, forthcoming.
+Economic Journal, 2006.

 - Wealth Constraints and Option Contracts in Models with Sequential Investments.
 RAND Journal of Economics, 2005.